-Conditions of study for visiting students
+Conditions of study for visiting students or researchers

 Where your home university has an exchange agreement with Charles University (either bilaterally or under the terms of the EU ERASMUS Programme), it may be possible to come to Prague as an exchange student.
 Please ask the Office of International Programmes at your own university or see our Partner Universities webpage.